-Lounge in a Hammock – The Hammock Garden was created to give older youth (tweens and teens) a place to hang out, as well as all park visitors a place of respite.
+Lounge in a Hammock in the forest – The Hammock Garden was created to give older youth (tweens and teens) a place to hang out, as well as all park visitors a place of respite.
 You’ll probably notice people setting up their ENOs here, so be sure to bring yours!

 Geocache – Our family has been geocaching since 2004…we love it!
 There are a number of caches at the nature center, so bring your phone or GPS.
-If you’re not familiar with it, read more and sign up here: https://www.geocaching.com/play
+New to geocaching?
+Read more here.

 Hike the Trails – Connecting all of the Nature Center areas to explore are the walking trails.
 Follow the trails to discover all the hidden gems of the Dunwoody Nature Center.